Code-Institute-Submissions/Pyleks-milestone4/README.md

 <strong> Buket Policy </strong>
 Click Bucket Policy Generator
-1. Select Type of Policy (S3 Bucket Policy)
+1. Select Type of Policy (S3 Bucket Policy).
-2. Effect: Allow
+2. Effect: Allow.
 3. Principal *
-4. Actions: GetObject
+4. Actions: GetObject.
 5. Amazon Resource Name (ARN)Aquired from Edit Bucket Policy page.
-6. Click ADD STATEMENT
+6. Click ADD STATEMENT.
-7. Generate Policy and copy it
+7. Generate Policy and copy it.
 8. Add it to the Edit Bucket Policy.
 9. Add /* after Resource ARN.

 <strong> Edit Access Control List</strong>
-1. Provide everyone public access (LIST)
+1. Provide everyone public access (LIST).
 2. accept thaat we understand the changes.
-3. Click Save
+3. Click Save.

 <strong> locate IAN to create access groups to manage everything</strong>
-1.Under Access management, Click Group - Create a new Group
+1.Under Access management, Click Group - Create a new Group.
 2. We don't have any policy to attach yet, so just click next - next.
-3. Create Policy
+3. Create Policy.
 4. Choose Import Managed Policy, to edit an existing one.
-5. Locate AmazonS3FullAccess, and import that
+5. Locate AmazonS3FullAccess, and import that.
 6. Find your Arn and to make it possible. under resource.
 ``arn:aws:s3:::name-of-bucket``
 ``arn:aws:s3:::name-of-bucket/*``
-We are using a list here. one item is the bucket itself, and the /* adds another rule for all files/folders in the bucket.
+We are using a list here. one item is the bucket itself,
+and the /* adds another rule for all files/folders in the bucket.

-7. Click Nex. add name and scription - Click Create Policy
+7. Click Nex. add name and scription - Click Create Policy.

 <strong> Attach Policy</strong>